Twitchkidd/gfcom-dep-2020/_posts/triage.md

 ![Patio desk at 9:30](/morningPatioDesk.jpg)

 Oh, compiled successfully it says, I'll believe it when I see it on this last change ... yea, nope, Object(...)(...) is undefined, says it's in panel or in tabs, works on desktop, not on mobile, HRMMM!! // AHHH I forgot to wrap the mobile markup in the Tabs element, derp!

+Oh boy, I broke posts ... that was one thing I was hoping to see, haha, whoops ...
+Okay, well, the smallest amount of relief, going to the url manually works, just the links are going to literally /posts/[slug]